-- (b) The candidate with a Master's degree, but not in the subject-matter area should be able to present evidence of a graduate major, with graduate level work in the subject-matter area totaling a minimum of eighteen (18) semester hours of credit from a regionally accredited institution as defined by The Database of Accredited Postsecondary Institutions and Programs (U.S. Department of Education) latest published edition. - Under both "a" and "b" above, of prime importance in the selection among candidates should be the extent and degree to which undergraduate work provides a solid foundation and adequate complement to the graduate work in the field of specialization.
-It is the total of graduate and undergraduate work that must be appraised. - (c) The candidate should be able to present evidence of work in professional education with some course work, preferably pointed toward teaching at the community college level, for teaching faculty.
-(Appropriate professional education and experience applicable for candidates for Student and Information Services faculty will be applicable.) - (d) Every attempt shall be made to fill each vacancy with the best qualified person available. - (e) A major consideration will be the manner in which the particular combination of course work applies most specifically to the immediate needs of the College and/or to the projected needs of the College. - (f) If the candidate is to be employed whose qualifications make strict applicability of the above provisions inappropriate, then professional licenses or certificates, practical experience and training, or other qualifications may be recognized in lieu of the formal degree.
-See Appendix E. - 5.
-All positions in the bargaining unit shall be filled without discrimination as to sex, gender, race, color, religion, national origin or ancestry, age, disability, marital status, genetic information, sexual orientation, gender identity/expression, height, weight, veteran's status, membership or participation in, or association with, the activities of any professional or teacher organization, or any other status or characteristics protected by federal or state law.

-- 6. First notice shall be given to existing staff to fill any and all vacancies. - 7.
+- (e) Librarian candidates shall possess a Master of Arts or Master of Science degree in library science or information studies with a program specialization in information and library science, both from an American Library Association-accredited program. - (f) The minimum requirement for Professional Counselors is a Master's degree in counseling from a regionally accredited institution as defined by The Database of Accredited Postsecondary Institutions and Programs (U.S. Department of Education) latest published edition. - (g) The minimum requirement for Disability Services Coordinators is a Master's degree in Counseling from a regionally accredited institution as defined by The Database of Accredited Postsecondary Institutions and Programs (U.S. Department of Education) latest published edition AND L.P.C.
+Licensed Professional Counselor or L.L.P.C.
+Limited Licensed Professional Counselor. - (h) The minimum requirement for e-Learning and Instructional Support Coordinators is a Master of Arts, Master of Education, or Master of Science in educational media or technology with coursework in one of the following subfields, but not limited to instructional technology, educational media, human performance technology, from a regionally accredited institution as defined by The Database of Accredited Postsecondary Institutions and Programs (U.S. Department of Education) latest published edition. - (i) Every attempt shall be made to fill each vacancy with the best qualified person available. - (j) A major consideration will be the manner in which the particular combination of course work applies most specifically to the immediate needs of the College and/or to the projected needs of the College. - 5.
+All positions in the bargaining unit shall be filled without discrimination as to sex, gender, race, color, religion, national origin or ancestry, age, disability, marital status, genetic information, sexual orientation, gender identity/expression, height, weight, veteran's status, membership or participation in, or association with, the activities of any professional or teacher organization, or any other status or characteristics protected by federal or state law. - 6.
+First notice shall be given to existing staff to fill any and all vacancies. - 7.
 Notice of all administrative vacancies and newly created administrative positions shall be sent to the President of MCCCFA and all faculty at least thirty (30) calendar days prior to filling said vacancy.
 In the event a vacancy occurs which must be filled in less than thirty (30) calendar days, the period of required notice may be waived.
 A faculty member who applies for a vacancy but is denied appointment to fill said vacancy shall be given a written denial of appointment explaining why appointment was denied.
 A denial is not grievable. - B. Faculty members deemed by the College to lack minimum credentials required to teach in their subject-matter area(s) (see Appendix E), shall be afforded the opportunity to update credentials.
-The faculty member shall submit a Credentialing Update Plan (CUP) to the Vice President of Instruction for approval within six (6) months from time of notification, post ratification of this agreement.
+The faculty member shall submit a Credentialing Update Plan (CUP) to the Vice President of Instruction for approval within six (6) months from time of notification.
 The plan shall include a timeline, not to exceed three (3) years from the CUP approval date.
 In the case the faculty member faces unforeseeable circumstances during the implementation of the CUP, a reasonable extension shall be considered.
-The CUP may include any of the following actions: - New Coursework in the subject-matter area - Further coursework in the subject-matter area - Experience in the subject-matter area - Research or scholarly work in the subject-matter area - Other equivalent experiences
+The CUP may include any of the following actions:

+- New coursework/certification in the subject-matter area - Further coursework/certification in the subject-matter area - Experience in the subject-matter area - Research or scholarly work in the subject-matter area - Other equivalent experiences